Legal

 - Cloudflare — DNS, CDN, and DDoS protection (processes IP addresses)

-We do not use Google Analytics, Facebook Pixel, or any other behavioural tracking or advertising technology.
+I do not use Google Analytics, Facebook Pixel, or any other behavioural tracking or advertising technology.

 8. Your Rights